OnlyOne-CatDev/Dextools-Trending-Bot/README.md

 ## Youtube
 Find me on Youtube : https://www.youtube.com/channel/UCiDQO05mD16CQ8yDiWAsHCw

-Dextools Trending Bot Video : Soon
+Dextools Trending Bot Video : https://youtu.be/uKoJCMZCxOY

 ## Alert
 When you buy the bot, Make sure to ask for Live Demo.